Jourdelune/Jourdelune/README.md

 ### 👨🏻‍💻 About me

 I'm jourdelune, a 19 years old passionate computer science student based in France.
-My journey revolves around delving into the realms of Deep Learning, Discord, and beyond.
+My journey revolves around delving into the world of Deep Learning, Discord, and beyond.

 ### Projects ✨

-Explore my projects on [Huggingface Profile here](https://huggingface.co/Jour), where I'm currently immersed in Deep Learning endeavors.
-Here are some highlights:
+Explore my profile on [Huggingface Profile here](https://huggingface.co/Jour).
+Also, here is a list of my projects:
 - [InteractionBot](https://interaction-bot.com), a translation discord bot invited on more than 35,000 discord servers.
 - [Language Detector](https://github.com/Interaction-Bot/LanguageDetection), a python module that detects the language of a text, read the medium article [here](https://medium.com/@jourdelune863/improving-language-detection-for-chat-discord-b148dfacc2e5).
 - [Symphonia](https://github.com/Jourdelune/Symphonia), another discord music bot that was on 1400 discord servers (discontinued).